droganov/rkta/readme.md

 Start Production Server: (to be done later)

-## Principles
+## Features
 - Isomorphism
-- Realtime updates
+- Realtime updates and automatic model creation and sync with racer.js
-- Multiple front-end applications can run on top of single back-end
+- Multiple front-end applications via koa mount
-- Hot module replacement
+- Hot Module Replacement (react-hmre)
+- ~~Redux~~ for handling application state
+- ~~Precompiled production bundles~~ — minimal possible start delay
+- ~~GrapQL backend~~ as a facade

+## Conventions
 - .es6 extension is used for es2015 files
 - .jsx extension is used for react templates
-- Everything the client need is bundled into a single file
 - BEM naming pattern for components